 Solid oak moves.
 Wood expands with humidity and contracts when dry.
 Quality installation accounts for this with expansion gaps.
 Engineered oak (a thin oak layer over stable plywood) moves less, which suits situations like underfloor heating where stability matters.

 Hardness is relative.
 While harder than softwoods, oak dents under impact.
-High heels, dropped objects, furniture legs without pads — these leave marks.
+High heels, dropped objects, furniture legs without pads.
+These leave marks.
 Whether you view this as damage or character depends on your relationship with imperfection.

 Sourcing matters.
 Look for FSC or PEFC certification confirming sustainable forestry.
 European oak from well-managed forests is preferable to material of uncertain origin.
 Good suppliers can trace timber provenance.